100 cols, 10 days – a unique journey that tests and builds the body and spirit in equal measure.

 — CCC rider, May 2016

 All our trips are physically demanding, but some are harder than others.
 Cent Cols Challenges are the toughest challenge.
-Our guides will support every rider to go beyond their usual level of riding.
+Our guides will support every rider to go beyond their usual level of riding, but you should be able to spend up to 10 hours in the saddle for multiple days.

 We ask all customers to pay a deposit (usually £500/$800/€650) when they book, which confirms their reservation.
 The balance is due 60 days before departure – we’ll get in touch to remind you when it’s time.
 If you book less than 60 days before departure, we’ll usually ask you to pay the full trip price upfront.